seanclaude/Redistricting/README.md

->**The plugin is currently being migrated over to QGIS3**.
-There will be some UI enhancements.
-This is partly due to the breakages from QGIS3.
-Also, attempting to make the plugin more generic and applicable in other countries.

 # Redistricting for QGIS
 A QGIS plugin to assist in the the electoral delineation process.
 It provides a GUI interface to enable people in a democracy (or for those who are fighting to achieve democracy) to come up with their own alternative maps.